informarte/yuck/README.md

 ## Download and installation

-Yuck downloads are available from the [Releases page](https://github.com/informarte/yuck/releases).
-You can choose the Debian package (suitable for all Debian based systems, including Ubuntu and its offspring) or the ZIP package (for all other systems).
+Yuck packages are available from the [Releases page](https://github.com/informarte/yuck/releases); there are a Debian package (suitable for all Debian based systems, including Ubuntu and its offspring) and a ZIP package (suitable for all other systems).
+Moreover, a Docker image is available from [DockerHub](https://hub.docker.com/r/informarte/yuck).

-When you installed the Debian package, you are already good to go; no further manual setup is required.
+When you installed the Debian package, you are already good to go; the package registers Yuck as a backend for the MiniZinc toolchain and no further manual setup is required.

 When you decided for the ZIP package, proceed as follows:

 1. Make sure that a [Java runtime environment](https://openjdk.java.net/install) is available on your system; Yuck requires at least version 8.
 2. Unzip the package in a suitable location.
 3. To register Yuck as a backend for the MiniZinc toolchain, define the ```MZN_SOLVER_PATH``` environment variable to point to the ```mzn``` subfolder of the Yuck distribution.
 (For other ways of providing a solver configuration file to the MiniZinc toolchain, see the section on [Solver Configuration Files](http://www.minizinc.org/doc-2.2.0/en/fzn-spec.html#solver-configuration-files) of *The MiniZinc Handbook*.)

+The Docker image contains a Java runtime, the MiniZinc compiler and Yuck itself; it neither contains the MiniZinc IDE nor other solvers.

 ## Usage as MiniZinc backend